New York Hummingbirds: 7 Awesome Documented Species

 Some banded hummingbirds have been observed at temperatures as low as -9 degrees Fahrenheit with a wind chill of -36 degrees Fahrenheit, according to eBird.org.

-Hummingbirds that fit within this category are those that migrate through New York on a spring or fall emigration basis.
+Hummingbirds that fit within this category are those that temporarily pass through New York as part of their migratory pattern during spring and fall migration.

 Hummingbirds move south to spend the winter in Mexico and Central America in the fall, after migrating north in the spring to reproduce.